One-on-one Meetings

-A one-on-one is an individual meeting that a manager keeps to connect regularly to everyone that directly reports to him.
+A one-on-one meeting is an individual meeting that managers keep to connect regularly with everyone who directly reports to them.
 It is a powerful tool for professional development.
 Some benefits of running one-on-ones include:

-What you need to get started?
+What do you need to get started?
 Not much, you just have to:

-• Have a shared document to keep track of agenda, notes and actions.
+- Have a shared document to keep track of the agenda, notes, and actions.

 Running the Meeting

 How you run your one-on-ones may vary, and managers may succeed using different approaches.
 Even the same manager may use different approaches for different people.
-But there are some ground rules that usually are applicable:
+But some ground rules are usually applicable:

-• It is not a status update meeting, although once in a while you may use it for that, to address issues and follow-up on goals.
+- It is not a status update meeting, although you may use it occasionally to address issues and follow up on goals.

 You may consider the following when running your one-on-ones:

-• Start it with a question such as “How are you feeling this week?” or another alternative from the list of questions below.
-That’s a good start because you want them to talk after all;
+- Start with a question such as “How are you feeling this week?” or another alternative from the questions below.
+That’s a good start because you want them to talk, after all;

-• Focus on what they are saying, and move forward with questions that will develop their thoughts.
-Concentrate to do this effectively, because being a great listener is not easy;
+- Focus on what they are saying, and move forward with questions that will develop their thoughts.
+Concentrate on doing this effectively because being a great listener is not easy;

-• Have a couple of prepared talking points, if the conversation stagnates, to take the best of this moment.
+- Have some prepared talking points if the conversation stagnates to make the best of this moment.
 Choose wisely from the list of topics below.

 Questions to Ask